Temp Mail Logo

 Examples

-SPF flattening examples -- from single-provider records to over-limit enterprise setups and deep include chains
+SPF flattening examples: from simple records to over-limit enterprise setups

 Five real-world SPF configurations showing when flattening is needed, what the results look like, and how lookup counts change